rachelleagarcia/rachelleagarcia.github.io/_posts/2020-05-29-injection-owasp.md

 	{"status":"success","data":[]}

-A secure web application would not have provided us with a success status.
-Since the webpage accepted our input, we know that it can accept SQL.
+A secure web application would not have provided us with a success status, but because it did, we can try adding additional SQL to complete this challenge.

-Meaning, if we enter in `'))--` then we might be able to get a response that shows us everything within the database... and it did!
+So if we enter in `'))--` we might be able to get a response that shows us everything within the database... and it did!
 Why?
 Because we're changing the SQL query to say:

 "SELECT * FROM Products WHERE ((name LIKE '%**'))—-**

 Meaning, `'))` closes the original query and `--` commented out the rest of it.

-This is why the Response gave us a list of all the products listed in the database.
+This is why the response gave us a list of all the products listed in the database.

 Now that we can see all of the products, we can search for the word "Christmas" to locate the Christmas special.
 Note that the ID number is 10.